PIC-OSD logo

 Depth Data Sentences

-The GPSBOXKBD-D unit can be used with devices that generate NMEA depth data combined with GPS data.
-It cannot be used with a GPS receiver and separate depth sensor, for this order GPSBOX-XDT.
-The unit can be programmed to read one of three different NMEA depth data sentences, however you must specify which sentence you require when you make your order.
-The data sentences which can be read are XXDBS, XXDBT or XXDPT.
-Some devices will transmit all three, but many will only have one or two.
-Please check the manual for your device, and if possible, confirm its serial output using hyperterminal to see which sentence(s) are available in your case.
 Each of the data sentences reports the depth in a slightly different way.
-The table below summarises the NMEA sentences which can be read and the data from each that will be displayed by GPSBOXKBD-D. Please note that the XXDPT sentence reports the depth as two figures, a combination of the depth measured and an offset, either positive or negative, that you may be able to enter into the receiver or sensor.
+Therefore it is important to know which data sentence(s) are generated by your depth sensor and which is used for display.
+The table below summarises the NMEA sentences which can be read and the data from each that will be displayed by GPSBOXKBD-DT in order of precedence for display.
+Please note that the XXDPT sentence reports the depth as two figures, a combination of the depth measured and an offset, either positive or negative, that you may be able to enter into the receiver or sensor.
 This allows adjustment of the measured depth to either the keel or waterline as required.
-The GPSBOXKBD-D unit ignores this offset.
+The GPSBOXKBD-DT unit ignores this offset.
 The depth reported in feet and fathoms is also ignored.
-As with the altitude described above, the depth can be displayed in feet, but this value is calculated by the unit and is accurate to +/- 1.
-Although GPSBOXKBD-D can be used to display GPS data alone, it cannot display the depth data without the GPS data.
-If you require a unit to only display depth please contact us.
+The depth can only be displayed in metres.

 Depth data sentence Depth displayed as: